KweyuJ/phase-1-project/READme.md

 *Toggle Dark/Light Mode*: Users can switch between dark and light mode by clicking the mode toggle button.
 This feature provides a customizable user experience.

-*Submit Your Own Recipe*: Users can submit their own recipes by filling out a form with the recipe name and instructions.
+*Submit Your Own Recipe to my local json server*: Users can submit their own recipes by filling out a form with the recipe name and instructions.
 Upon submission, the recipe is sent to the server using a POST request, and a success message is displayed to the user.

   # Usage
 To use Recipe Finder, follow these steps: